There is no cost to being a member!

 - Do not do anything that is not safe.
 If there is any uncertainty about whether an activity is safe, please consult a staff member before proceeding.

 - If you see a fellow member doing something that might be unsafe, tell them.

-- If you see something dangerous in the makerspace, inform the other occupants of the makerspace as well as staff immediately.
+- If you see something dangerous in the makerspace, inform the other occupants of the Makerspace as well as the staff immediately.

 - Let the staff know immediately if any tools are broken or malfunctioning.

 - All accidents, including minor injuries, and all hazardous conditions or activities must be reported immediately to staff.

 - Chemicals, including paint and solvents, may not be brought into the makerspace without staff approval.